apteanuj/anuj.github.io/_pages/about.md

   - /about.html
 ---

 ## *Temporary notice for Regis students.* If you need to contact me while Regis email is down: (1) If you are in a 200-level course, email me at evan.tilton@colorado.edu.
-(2) If you are in PH410, join our Slack and contact me there (see http://evantilton.com/ph410f19 for details)
+(2) If you are in PH410, join our Slack and contact me there (see http://evantilton.com/ph410f19 for details, and note that you may need to use a non-Regis email to register owing to the outage)

 I'm currently a faculty member in the Department of Physics & Astronomy at Regis University in Denver.
 My scientific research interests include:
 * the intergalactic & circumgalactic media